-Western Pond Turtle: The western pond turtle is considered a Species of Special Concern by the California Department of Fish and Wildlife.
-Western pond turtles have been present in most Pacific slope drainages between the Oregon and Mexican borders.
-Western pond turtles live where water persists year-round, in ponds along foothill streams or in broad washes near the coast.
+Southwestern pond turtle: The southwestern pond turtle is considered a federally proposed threatened species by the U.S. Fish and Wildlife Service, and a Species of Special Concern by the California Department of Fish and Wildlife.
+Pond turtles have been present in most Pacific slope drainages between the Oregon and Mexican borders.
+Pond turtles live where water persists year-round, in ponds along foothill streams or in broad washes near the coast.
 They may overwinter on land or in water, but they may remain active in water during the winter season.
-Western pond turtles may be active all year in warmer areas along the Central and Southern California Coast.
+Southwestern pond turtles may be active all year in warmer areas along the Central and Southern California Coasts.

-No focused western pond turtle surveys were conducted; however, no western pond turtles were seen in the Biological Study Area during general wildlife surveys for this project.
+No focused southwestern pond turtle surveys were conducted; however, no southwestern pond turtles were seen in the Biological Study Area during general wildlife surveys for this project.
 The nearest California Natural Diversity Database occurrence is about 8.1 miles southeast of the Biological Study Area.
-Suitable aquatic and nesting habitat occurs within the Biological Study Area for western pond turtles along the Salinas River and its associated riparian areas.
+Suitable aquatic and nesting habitat occurs within the Biological Study Area for the southwestern pond turtle along the Salinas River and its associated riparian areas.